netenglabs/suzieq/docs/developer/updating_test_data.md

 ## updating NXOS, Junos, or EOS data

 We don't have automatic capture of these platforms yet.
 So you will have to manually generate the data and run tests.
 After generating the data, first git rm the previous data.

+However, usually you will not need to update the gathered data, unless we change the commands that we are running to gather data.
+If you just need to change the data schema, then you don't need to worry about this part.

 So if it's nxos data,